sqonk/phext-core/docs/api/arrays.md

 ```
 Return the first part of the given array containing up to $amount of items from the start.
 If the given amount is greater than the size of the input array then the whole array is returned.

-@param array<mixed> $array The array to extract the subarray from. @param positive-int $count The amount of items in the resulting array.
+@param array<mixed> $array The array to extract the subarray from. @param positive-int $amount The amount of items in the resulting array.

 **Returns:**  array<mixed> The selected portion of the array.